EzryStIago/training/docs/workshops/genomics_1.md

 ## 6. Download reference and reference indexing

-Human genome indexing will take hours.
-We have the reference prepared and  stored at <br>
+Indexing of Human genome may take hours.
+Thus we have the reference genome prepared and ready for use in <br>
 `/projects/oarc/Genomics_Workshop/Reference/ `
 <br>
-For in class practice we demonstrate how to do genome indexing  on E.coli genome
+For in class practice we demonstrate how to do genome indexing  with E.coli genome

 ```
         cd /scratch/$USER/Genomics_Workshop/Reference